 Minimum coursework expectations for this endorsement are 30 credits in theatre arts, including some credit in each of the areas of study listed below.
 For MiT admission purposes, another endorsement is required with the theatre arts endorsement.
-A portfolio of evidence and reflections may be required.
 For information, contact the MiT advisor.